 For the 2022-2023 school year, your DICE credits must be earned and turned in by April 7, 2023.

-Social Justice Engagement partners with several programs across Ohio State both to collaborate on producing DICE programs, and to engage student leaders in our DICE certification process.
-If you are a staff or faculty member interested in creating tailored DICE requirements for a student group or population your work with, please contact Interim Assistant Director, Indra Leyva at email@example.com.
+Student Education and Empowerment partners with several programs across Ohio State both to collaborate on producing DICE programs, and to engage student leaders in our DICE certification process.
+If you are a staff or faculty member interested in creating tailored DICE requirements for a student group or population you work with, please contact Erin Grogan.

 Programs and events must be DICE-certified to count towards your DICE certificate.
-You can find DICE-approved programs simply by visit our MCC Calendar.
-Otherwise you will see upcoming DICE events in the announcement section on the DICE carmen page.
+You can find DICE-approved programs by visiting our CBSC Calendar.
+Otherwise, you will see upcoming DICE events in the announcement section on the DICE Carmen page.
 DICE offers flexible, fun and experiential trainings, as well as a wide range of opportunities to explore cultural difference!